With its golf course and spa, the Westin Cairo is all about wellbeing. And it’s perfect for a staycation. Here’s my hotel review.

 I get a good look at the property as I walk to the breakfast buffet the next morning.
 It’s too bad I didn’t pack my running gear.
 The grounds at the Westin Cairo are sweeping and green with the laid-back vibe of a seaside resort.

 I quickly forget that I’m in the city and that the Ring Road is nearby.
 I smell young jasmine bushes, freshly planted, and I spot a hoopoe bird with striking black and white wings on a grassy lawn.

-The hotel’s 135 guest rooms and suites are generously spaced and give the property an airy feel.
+The hotel’s 135 guest rooms and suites give the property an airy feel.
 I imagine taking a jog through the massive grounds, anchored by a 27-hole championship golf course of verdant fairways and meandering lagoons.
 I imagine moments of solitude surrounded by trees with yellow blossoms.
 My lungs refreshed by the brisk run.

 But first I eat breakfast at a buffet smaller than those at downtown’s high-rise hotels but focused on quality.
 There are superfoods like salmon and quinoa, and an array of freshly squeezed juices and foods prepared with healthy cooking methods.
 There are also pastries and more decadent options, but I opt for the foods that I normally get at Cairo’s health stores.